rjoleary/cs444-joos-compiler/docs/report2.md

 Previously, each of our phases accepted one file and output one file (for the next stage and debugging).

+Our compiler was modified in the following ways:

+  * the `joosc` script accepts multiple parameters and calls each of the initial phases on all of them.
+Once the initial phases are over, we call `bin/compiler` and pass in all the resulting parse trees
+  * `bin/compiler` reads all the parse trees, converts them into ASTs, then combines them into one big AST and runs the error checking code on the resulting AST.

+We later made some changes to allow for parallel processing, which speeded up our feedback cycle.

+In our code, the hierarchy is represented as packages, subpackages, and types.
+There is one package at the top (default package), which has as subpackages all declared packages that are one level below (e.g. `java`).
+Each of those subpackages will in turn have subpackages that are one level below them (so `java` would have `lang` as one subpackage).

+The subpackages are stored in a map-like structure, associated lists.
+This allows for easy lookup without adding unnecessary complexity.

+Each subpackage either has a `Package` or `Nothing`.
+For example, the `java` subpackage has `Nothing` as its package, but `java.lang` has a `Package` which contains all of the default compilation units and their types.

+This hierarchy makes it easy to look up types: we simply need to go to the default package and recursively descend the subpackages.
+Then we find the compilation unit for the type using the last part of the compound name.

+Of course, that requires the canonical name.
+So what we do before any types are looked up is traverse the entire program and canonicalize all type names in local/field declarations and in super/interface types.
+If the type cannot be canonicalized due to a missing package or type declaration, it is treated as a program error.

+## Disambiguation

+## Type Checking

 ## Reachability